Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The only way to damage him is to throw the pieces of brain at him while his head is open.
 One way to open his head is to grab him from behind repeatedly until its head opens.
 Best moment to do this is right when the turrets retreat.
 Then throw the pieces of brain right in front of him to damage him.
 If you're not confident with this, collect the notes by destroying its inventions to open its head instead.
 Trying to open his head will also give a bit of notes too, so try to do this everytime he stops attacking to collect more notes.

 He attacks in order, starting with the turrets.
 The turrets can be avoided by standing a bit further away from them, enough distance so you'll hit them.
 After the turrets, the blades will appear.
 They require some time to get ready giving you time to destroy one of them.
 Dodge them when they're activated while also damaging them to get notes.
 After the blades the turrets will appear again.
-At this point, if you destroyed his inventions you should have enough notes for the dance.
+At this point, if you destroyed his inventions you should have enough notes to enter Dance Mode.
 If not, then he'll do one last attack with the electric pillar that shoots lightning that follows you around.
 Move around and don't stop until he's done.
 He'll then restart from the begining.

 If you've done the Secret Chapter of Chapter 7, you should have the Sleeping Soup on your inventory.
 If you start the boss fight with this item in your inventory, the doctor will be asleep, letting you open its head for free damage.
 This won't work on Nightmare Mode however.